 What I learned:

 Effective use of version control is an important and useful skill for any developer working on long-lived (or even medium-lived) projects, especially if more than one developer is involved.
+In this course I learned the basics of using version control by focusing on the Git and a collaboration platform called GitHub.

 What I learned:

+This course helped me to learn and understood the most important design techniques to make better apps (with a focus on the mobile platform, Android).
 In this course, I stepped back from my IDE and dive into the techniques that great designers use to plan and prototype amazing apps before any code is written.

 What I learned: